mrpotatoes/computer-science-in-javascript/philosophies/variable-naming.md

   .alphabetical(FIRST_NAME)     // Filters by alphabetical
   .year(FRESHMEN)               // Filters by first year
-  .degree(BA)                   // Finally filter by BA degree .ethnicity(DOMINCAN|AMERICA)  // Cuz that's what I be.
+  .degree(BA)                   // Finally filter by BA degree .ethnicity(DOMINCAN|AMERICAN) // Cuz that's what I be.
 ```

 In a small enough function we'll only have one students variable and we know what it is.
 It's a filtered and sorted students collection.
 In any other function that is much taller we could have `studentsBA` and `studentsBS` collections.